-CUA30915 Certificate III in Music (Sound Production) aims to provides students with the opportunity to apply a broad range of knowledge and skills in varied work contexts in the music industry.
+CUA30920 Certificate III in Music (Sound Production) aims to provides students with the opportunity to apply a broad range of knowledge and skills for sustainable careers in the music industry.

 Units of study: